DeviPriyaRajeswariKotagiri/Testing/README.md

 This implementation considers Build InstructionId as an entity which could be replaced by the business entity intended for development.
 For example, there could be a order service which will act as a business service for order entity.

 The domain service currently performs the following tasks:
-1. Perform CRUD operations for the business entity using MongoDB or Postgres.
-2. Publish events for CRUD operations of the entity using Spring Cloud Stream.
+1. Publish events for CRUD operations of the entity using Spring Cloud Stream.
-3. Provides a client for the exposed API end points of the domain service using Rest Template.
+2. Provides a client for the exposed API end points of the domain service using Rest Template.

 The microservice consists of the following modules:
 * api - This module contains the exposed end points for the microservice.